 River Valley School (est. 2003)

-River Valley is an inclusive school that harnesses the innate curiosity in children to ensure that every student, regardless of age or ability will flourish academically and socially.
+River Valley is a Pre-K to Gr.
+6 school that harnesses the innate curiosity in children to ensure that every student will flourish academically and socially.
 View profile

 These schools offer support for gifted students within the regular classroom.
 Gifted students stay with regular learners, while receiving special, individualized programming.